Neutral / cushion / high arch

 The outer sole of the Impulse uses the brand’s FootPod Outsole.
 It follows the bones and the tendons of the foot to deliver flexibility.
 It allows the foot to flex where it wants to, delivering a more responsive and enjoyable ride.

-The shoe uses the ultra-light EVA midsole with the A-Bound technology and InnerFlex system.
+The same as the Altra Timp 1.5, the shoe uses the ultra-light EVA midsole with the A-Bound technology and InnerFlex system.
 The EVA and the A-Bound technology delivers reliable cushioning for a responsive ride and comfortable underfoot protection.
 The InnerFlex technology gives maximum flexibility and encourages natural foot movement.

 The H2Flo technology is also used in the midsole.
 There are built-in holes in the midsole to keep the foot breathable and it releases moisture efficiently to keep the foot cool and dry.